Kong/docs.konghq.com/app/enterprise/0.33-x/developer-portal/configuration/authentication.md

 The Dev Portal uses the [Local Storage API](https://developer.mozilla.org/en-US/Web/API/Window/localStorage) to store and retrieve Authentication credentials, parameters, and headers.
 Local Storage is saved on every successful login, and it is retrieved on every Dev Portal File API request based the `auth-store-types` value, until you [logout](#logging-out).

 > **IMPORTANT**: Local Storage Authentication credentials are stored in the browser via base64-encoding, but are not encrypted.
-Any javascript executed on the same domain as your Dev Portal can access these values so it advised that you always used SSL/TLS and either use openid-connect to secure your developer portal (as it uses javascript inaccessible HTTP-only encrypted cookies), or limit the amount of third-party javascript injected on your Developer Portal to prevent [XSS vulnerabilities](https://developer.mozilla.org/en-US/Glossary/Cross-site_scripting).
+Any JavaScript executed on the same domain as your Dev Portal can access these values so it advised that you always used SSL/TLS and either use openid-connect to secure your developer portal (as it uses JavaScript inaccessible HTTP-only encrypted cookies), or limit the amount of third-party JavaScript injected on your Developer Portal to prevent [XSS vulnerabilities](https://developer.mozilla.org/en-US/Glossary/Cross-site_scripting).

 > **Note:** Openid-connect uses cookies to persist authentication, and therefore does not use Local Storage.